 Also, potential advantages arising from favorable circumstances in the future are not strengths.
 These are vague opportunities at best.
-It is important to know the difference.
+It is crucial to acknowledge the difference.

-- If you are operating on borrowed funds, what burdens would that impose on your business?
+- If you are operating on borrowed funds, what burdens would those impose on your startup?

-- Are you affected by any industry barriers of entry?
+- Are you affected by any industrial barriers of entry?
 Legitimately, or not?

-- What competitive disadvantages would your business suffer from?
+- What competitive disadvantages would you suffer from?

 - Is your business model aligned with the current economic or industry climate?

-- Do you need to rely on others to run your business, be it technically, for marketing, or for daily operations?
+- Do you need to rely on others to run your startup?
+Be it technically, for marketing, or for daily operations?

 - Are you able to secure appropriate manpower quickly and cost-effectively?

-- Are you able to efficiently manage your cost-of-sale?
+- Are you able to efficiently manage your costs of sale?

-- Are you handicapped by the disadvantages of new businesses?
+- Are you handicapped by the disadvantages of new companies?
 For example, lack of portfolio?

-- Are you personally able to devote the kind of hours and attention necessary to sustain a new business for at least three years?
+- Are you personally able to devote the kind of hours and attention necessary to sustain a startup for at least three years?

-- Are you ready to forgo your personal part-times, passions, recreations, in order to devote your best efforts to your new business?
+- Are you ready to forgo your personal pastimes, passions, and recreations, to devote your best efforts to your startup?